phillipclapham/neuroweaver/README.md

 ## Theoretical Foundations: Understanding the Deeper Patterns

-As practitioners deepen their experience with Neuroweaver, certain profound patterns emerge that reveal why this framework works so consistently well.
+As practitioners deepen their experience with Neuroweaver, certain **interesting** patterns emerge that reveal why this framework works so consistently well.
 While you don't need to understand these theoretical foundations to use the framework effectively, grasping them can significantly enhance your practice and ability to generate breakthrough insights.

 ### The Third Mind Phenomenon